edward19978695/baha-anime-analysis/README.md

 2. **Extra Features** represent the transformed values for `Score`, `Popularity`, or `Release Date` based on the user's preference.

 The top 12 anime with the highest **Main Metric** values are displayed as recommendations.

+**Observations:**
+The anime recommendation system I developed works effectively in suggesting similar animations based on users' favorite works.
+It also allows users to set additional preferences for more accurate recommendations.
+After transforming the features, the system successfully minimizes the impact of outliers.
+For example, before the transformations, when users selected **More Popular First**, the system would always recommend **Demon Slayer**, even if their preferred anime types were quite different.

 [Back to Contents](#contents)